 I went on to appear on shows such as The Colbert Report, The View, The CBS Early Show, the Today Show, the 2010 TONY Awards at Radio City.
 I have shared the stage with legends such as Hubert Sumlin, The Stylistics, Denise Williams, Chuck Berry, Ben E. King.

-The Broadway shows I have worked on include Motown the Musical, The Color Purple, Bare, Footloose, Rent, Little Shop of Horrors, Evita and Avenue Q and The First Wives Club (Chicago).
+The Broadway and Off-Broadway shows I have worked on include Motown, The Last Goodbye, The First Wives Club, the Color Purple, Bare, Footloose, Rent, Little Shop of Horrors, Evita, Cats, Avenue Q and Spongebob Squarepants, the Musical.

-I have held the drum chair on the award winning shows Altar Boyz, tick…tick… BOOM! and the 2010 TONY Award Best Musical winner Memphis the Musical.
-Most recently, “Lady Day At Emerson’s Bar And Grill” with Six-Time TONY Award winner Audra McDonald.
+I have held the drum chair on Altar Boyz, tick…tick… BOOM! and Memphis the Musical and “Lady Day At Emerson’s Bar And Grill” with Audra McDonald.